ayoososanya/Tech-Stocks-Risk-Return-Analysis/README.md

 ## Project Structure:

+- Figures/               # Visualizations from the analysis (e.g. plots, graphs)
--  Summary_Dashboard.xlsx # Summary stats and visuals
+- Notebook/              # Jupyter notebooks used for analysis and modelling
--  Tech_RiskReturn_Summary.pdf # PDF report with key findings
+- Summary Dashboard/     # Excel dashboard summarizing key insights
--  risk_return_analysis.ipynb # (To be added) Full Python workflow
+- data/                  # Raw and processed datasets used for the analysis
--  README.md # Project overview
+- README.md              # Project overview and instructions

 ## Author